yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 Sometimes the model is correctly constructed, the variables are correctly defined, but YALMIP still thinks the obviously symmetric matrix is non-symmetric and issues a warning about a full matrix being used in a square constraint.

 The typical cause then is numerical issues where floating-point limitations are causing small errors in computations causing a theoretically symmetric matrix to become non-symmetric in practice.
-For this to happen, you model has to involve very bad data, and this is an issue you should adress first.
+For this to happen, you model has to involve very bad data, and [this is an issue you should adress first](/inside/debuggingnumerics)

 We might have something like this